 The average daily cost of adult day care in Georgia, according to Genworth’s Cost of Care Survey 2021, is approximately $18 below the national average.
-In 2022, the daily rate statewide is $60.
+The daily rate statewide is $60.
 The lowest rates found are available locally in the regions of Brunswick and Albany, where care can be found for as low as $25 – $35 per day.
 In the areas of Athens, Atlanta, and Macon, the daily cost is closest to the statewide average at $60 – $67 per day.
 The most expensive care can be found in Dalton and Augusta, where daily rates are between $71 and $75.
 Unfortunately, in many of the rural areas of the state, there is no adult day care available.

 Medicaid is a federal and state program designed to assist low-income individuals and families in affording the cost of medical care.
 Long-term care is available through Medicaid and is intended to help the elderly and disabled with permanent, chronic, or progressive conditions.
 As with other states, Medicaid in Georgia will cover the costs associated with living in a nursing facility, as well as limited personal care assistance.

 In addition to the state Medicaid plan, Georgia also offers Medicaid waivers that provide elderly care assistance.
 However, unlike the state Medicaid plan, waivers have a limited enrollment.
 This means if one is eligible for services, he or she may not be able to immediately receive them if the enrollment cap has been reached.
 In cases like this, there are waiting lists.

 There are currently two Medicaid waivers in Georgia, both of which operate under the Elderly and Disabled Waiver.
 These programs enable elderly residents who might otherwise need nursing home care to receive a similar level of care, but remain living at home or in an alternative living community, such as an assisted living residence.
 These are the CCSP and SOURCE Waivers.